alicagank/VowSpace/README.md

 # VowSpace: A vowel formant analysis application

-VowSpace is an open-source desktop application developed with the aim of acquiring, visualizing, normalizing, comparing, and linguistically analyzing vowel sounds from audio files and/or spreadsheets.
+VowSpace is an open-source desktop application developed with the aim of acquiring, visualizing, normalizing, comparing, and linguistically analyzing vowel sounds from audio files and/or datasets.

 YOU MAY HAVE A LOOK AT THE TUTORIALS I PROVIDED AT [TUTORIAL INSTRUCTIONS](tutorial/instructions.md)! :)